Skip to main content

 When Bitcoin peaked in early October 2025, social media was still broadly bullish.
 The halving narrative, which projects a peak 12-18 months after each halving event, suggested the run should continue into early 2026.
 Many expected $150,000 or higher.
 Instead, price reversed and began declining.

-Cycle analysis was not surprised.
-The 267-day cycle projected its peak for that exact window.
-The top arrived on time.
-The fact that it contradicted the popular narrative does not make it anomalous.
-It makes the narrative wrong and the cycle right.
-This is a recurring pattern in markets: narrative frameworks predict what people want to happen, while cycle structure measures what the data actually shows.
+The 267-day cycle's peak projection sat inside the window when the actual top printed.
+The fact that this contradicted the popular narrative does not make it anomalous.
+In this case, the cycle structure proved more consistent with what unfolded than the halving-narrative timeline did.
+The broader pattern: narrative frameworks predict what people want to happen, while cycle structure measures what the data actually shows.

 The Anatomy of a Cycle Trough